 We also wrote a plugin script for Unity that you can import in your Unity project to read data directly from the VRduino (or any Arduino) via a USB serial connection.
 You can download this script here.

-Needed to drill extra holes to route cables into it.
+Need to drill one of the cable holes open to route USB/HDMI cables into it.

 Get without audio jack due to poor mechanical design.